Student Loan Discharges & Bankruptcy

 - The borrower has made good faith efforts to repay the loans.

 This test is based on a 1987 Circuit Court decision and is commonly used by United States Bankruptcy Courts in Florida.

 However, much has changed since 1987, and some courts have begun to question whether a more relaxed and realistic standard should be used.
 If an undue hardship can be proven, your student loans can be discharged.

 How Can Bankruptcy Help With Student Debt?

 Even without a discharge, bankruptcy can help many student loan borrowers.
 The bankruptcy automatic stay, which can last anywhere from a few months to five years, depending on the type of bankruptcy filed, can be a huge benefit for borrowers who are drowning in student loan debt.
 It is very important to seek advice from a bankruptcy and student loan attorney who understands the various tests employed by the courts, and who can best advise you regarding your options.

-The attorneys at Leiderman Shelomith Alexander + Somodevilla, PLLC can help.
-Call us today at (954) 920-5355 for a no cost consultation to discuss whether your student loans may be dischargeable in bankruptcy.
+Call us today for a no cost consultation to discuss plans for your student loans in bankruptcy.

 “A very professional law firm with knowledgeable practitioners.”